cran/cSEM/README.md

     ##  dL                      reject
     ##  dML                     reject
     ##
-    ## Additonal information:
+    ## Additional information:
     ##
-    ##  Out of 499 bootstrap replications 471 are admissible.
+    ##  Out of 499 bootstrap replications 474 are admissible.
     ##  See ?verify() for what constitutes an inadmissible result.
     ##
-    ##  The seed used was: -284148939
+    ##  The seed used was: -1812381216
     ## ________________________________________________________________________________

 ``` r